 Nin believed that emotional excess was crucial to creativity.
 I find this fantastically reassuring.
 She said, “You must not fear, hold back, count or be a miser with your thoughts and feelings.
 It is also true that creation comes from an overflow, so you have to learn to intake, to imbibe, to nourish yourself and not be afraid of fullness.
 The fullness is like a tidal wave which then carries you, sweeps you into experience and into writing.
 Permit yourself to flow and overflow, allow for the rise in temperature, all the expansions and intensifications.”

 I hope she was right.
 Moderation in everything – except perhaps in feelings?

 I rarely cook with this much meat anymore and I apologize for yet another meat recipe.
-In fact – I eat mostly vegetarian but when I’m cooking for others, I often cook meat and this dish is definitely one for sharing.
+In fact – I eat mostly vegetarian except when I’m cooking for others.
+This dish is definitely one for sharing.

 You’ll need a serious heavy-duty saucepan or preferably a Dutch oven.